 The MDC is a partner in the H2020 EU funded project.
 The aim of the project is to explore and promote Open Science practices which improve the quality of research.
 Read more .

-The ORION MOOC for Open Science in Life Sciences
+The ORION Open Science Train-the-Trainer Online Course

 Concept and Pedagogy

 Therefore, the training uses a responsive, blended learning approach in which the learner influences and leads their own learning journey.
 The output of the course is linked to research practice.
 This blended course offers a platform for a peer network which is engaged in the action research cycle that informs current practice.
-The online course design is personalised, using metrics gathered during the face-to-face sessions, to optimise relevance of the course for the participants so as to increase motivation and to ensure on-going involvement in Open Science approaches.

 The MDC aims to publish the full text (publishers version or accepted manuscripts) of all MDC and ECRC publications in the repository.
 Additionally, in order to support the goal of the (60% of all publications should be published as open-access publications by the end of 2020 and 100% from 2025 on) the library has created a central publication fund, which pays the charges for all articles in open access journals (see: ).